kennethreitz-archive/howtopython.org/source/getting-started.rst

 Twitter is an excellent way to keep in touch with what's going on with the Python community.

-- ThePSF
+- ThePSF (@ThePSF)

 - Kenneth Reitz (@kennethreitz) — Myself, the author of this website.
 I often tweet about Python–related topics, as well as music, photography, and other side-projects I have going on.

-- Guido Van Rossom (@) — The creator of Python itself.
+- Guido Van Rossum (@gvanrossum) — The creator of Python itself.
 Doesn't tweet much, but is occassionally accessable.
 Very kind soul.
 Keep in mind, he gets a lot of attention.

 - Nick Coghlan (@ncoghlan_dev) — Core Python developer, very active on Twitter, has very thoughtful thoughts about Open Source and the direction of Python in general.

-- Lynn Root (@) — Closely related to PyLadies, Lynn shares candid thoughts about
+- Lynn Root (@roguelynn) — Closely related to PyLadies, Lynn shares candid thoughts about

 - Armin Ronacher (@mitsuhiko) — The creator of Flask, Click, Sphinx, and many other wonderful Python utilities we all know and love.
 Mostly found writing iOS and Rust code nowadays.

-- Corey Benfield
+- Corey Benfield (@lukasaoz)

-- Alex Gaynor
+- Alex Gaynor (@alex_gaynor)

-- Yarko
+- Yarko (@yarkot)

-- David Beazley
+- David Beazley (@dabeaz)

 - Jeff Forcier (@bitprophet) — The creator of Fabric, and maintiner of many open source libraries.